mobilizingcs/ids_labs/unit_1/lab1b/lab1b.md

 On your own:
 ============

-- In this lab, we looked at boy's and girl's attitudes about using texting & driving:
+- In this lab, we looked at boy's and girl's texting & driving habits:
 - **What other factors do you think might affect how often people text and drive?**
     - **Choose one variable from the `cdc` data, make a graph, and use the graph to describe how `drive_text` use differs with this variable.**